 To learn more of my story, check out My Model Railroad Journey in the June 2016 issue of Model Railroad Hobbyist magazine - CLICK HERE to go there

-Based on almost 60 years amateur radio experience and college education in electronic engineering and also two decades of DCC system and decoder installations, I am available to help you over the rough spots!
+Based on almost 60 years of amateur radio experience and college degrees in electronic engineering and also two decades of DCC system and decoder installations, I am available to help you over the rough spots!

-Working from his knowledge base and industry contacts, I can help you get going quickly and efficiently.
+Working from my knowledge base and industry contacts, I can help you get going quickly and efficiently.
 A few dollars spent here may save HOURS and DOLLARS later.

 I am an operator (who prefers car-cards and waybills), not a caboose chaser.
 My friends and I can help you make you layout efficient from both a DCC standpoint and track plan viewpoint.
 Rates are reasonable - CONTACT BRUCE for a quote.